jazzpizazz/zsh-aliases/README.md

 ...
 ```
 > #### Notes
-> - This only scans the default TCP ports.
+> - This only scans the default UDP ports.
 Add `-p-` as an argument to scan all ports.
 > - Uses `sudo` to get the privileges required for a UDP scan